ros-controls/ros2_control_demos/example_5/doc/userdoc.rst

    Marker ``[claimed]`` by command interfaces means that a controller has access to command *RRBot*.

-   Now, lets introspect the hardware components with
+   Now, let's introspect the hardware components with

    .. code-block:: shell